powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 **reactiveLimitsMaxPqPvSwitch**
-When `useReactiveLimits` is set to `true`, this parameter is used to limit the number of times an equipment performing voltage control is switching from and to PV or PQ type.
+When `useReactiveLimits` is set to `true`, this parameter is used to limit the number of times an equipment performing voltage control is switching from PQ to PV type.
 After this number of PQ/PV type switch, the equipment will not change PV/PQ type anymore.
 The default value is `3`.

 **phaseShifterControlMode**